EddyRauthan/Week-1/README.md

 🌱 Why It Supports Sustainability

-This project aligns with our Sustainable Development Goal:
-By identifying waste in marine environments, it helps:
+This project aligns with our Sustainable Development Goals By identifying waste in marine environments, it helps:

 Track pollution sources